Self-publishing fiction is as easy as having a Word document and then uploading.

 Click on Table of Contents, and then make sure that Autogenerate Table of Contents is ticked, and you have selected .epub as the output format.
 Most importantly, make sure you have ticked “Manually fine-tune ToC after conversion”.

 Click Ok, and your ebook will start converting.
 Once it is finished, this screen will pop up.
 This is where you can edit your table of contents.

 Once you have made any edits, your ebook is now ready in .epub format.
 You will find your ebook file in your Calibre library ready to upload to Draft2Digital and all your formatting will be absolutely perfect.

 Even if you are not publishing poetry, these two tools can be used to give any of your ebooks a touch of class.
 Even for your free ebooks.

 Kindle Create is very easy to use.
 Calibre can take a little while to learn, but your time will be well invested.

-The most important use for these tools is to give your reader the best possible reading experience.
+The most important use of these tools is to give your reader the best possible reading experience.
 So anything you can do to achieve this aim is well worth the effort.